slalom-saa/fit-stacks/docs/hello-world.md

   "name": "My Name"
 }
 ```
-9. In a web browser, or PostMan, call the endpoint http://localhost:5000/_system/requests to view all requests that have been made.
+9. Use PostMan to call http://localhost:5000/_system/requests and view the requests.
-10. In a web browser, or PostMan, call the endpoint http://localhost:5000/_system/responses to see what services responded to the requests.
+10. Use PostMan to call http://localhost:5000/_system/responses and view all service responses.